 Researchers still need to conduct further studies to establish the impact of the oil on the immune system response, especially in human patients.
 However, the results of the said study suggest that copaiba can be useful in treating patients with multiple sclerosis and other autoimmune conditions.

 As mentioned earlier, copaiba essential oil can be used aromatically, topically, and internally.
-However, it can cause different side effects when consumed in large doses.
-The most common side effects linked to the use of the oil include stomach pain and an allergic reaction.
-Once you notice adverse effects following the use of copaiba essential oil, discontinue its use right away and consult with your physician.
+However, while it is generally considered a safe, gentle oil with no known toxicity, it can cause different side effects (like any substance) when consumed in large doses.
+The most common side effects linked to the use of the copaifera balsam oil include stomach upset and potetial allergic reaction.
+If you notice adverse effects following the use of copaiba essential oil, discontinue its use right away and consult with your physician.

 How To Use Copaiba Oil Safely?